sonar-vaibhav/sonar-vaibhav/README.md

 I love exploring new technologies as they emerge and enjoy applying them to practical use cases.

 - 💡 Always learning — from design systems to scalable backend patterns
-- 🛠️ Turning ideas into intuitive, usable, and impactful web applications
+- 🛠️ Turning ideas into usable, and impactful applications
 - 💼 Open to internships, collaborations, or building with like-minded devs

 ## ⚡ Fun Fact